xdave/xbps-src-utils/README.md

-# Utilities for xbps-src written in C.
+# Utilities for xbps-src written in Vala/C.

 * The `xbps-repo-checkvers` program shows which XBPS binary packages need to be rebuilt on your system by comparing the versions of the binary packages which